rahul-0000-code/Web-Developer-Assessment/README.md

-For starting a web dev project
+**For starting a web dev project

 Install all the dependencies by npm install

-#For login the user id and password is
+#For login :
-#abcd@gmail.com
+The user id: abcd@gmail.com
-#abcd
+And the password is : abcd